Whether you're a micro business or an SME, you will likely need to employ new staff. That’s why you need to know about payroll and PAYE systems.

-It stands for Pay As You Earn (PAYE) and it’s the system set up by HMRC to collect Income Tax and National Insurance from employment.
+PAYE stands for Pay As You Earn.
+It’s a system set up by HMRC to collect employment taxes.
+This includes Income Tax and National Insurance from employment.

-You use it to deduct the correct amount of tax and national insurance contributions before paying employees their wage or pension.
-Each month you send these deductions to HRMC.
+You use it to deduct the correct amount of tax and national insurance contributions before paying employees their wages or pension.
+Each month you send a report with these details to HMRC.

-It makes paying income tax and national insurance much easier for employees.
+PAYE makes paying income tax and national insurance easy for employees.
 However, this means there is a lot of responsibility on employers instead.
-This is why smaller businesses often trip up on these matters.
+This often causes smaller businesses to make payroll mistakes.

 You need to use PAYE if any of your employees meet one or more of the following criteria:

-As soon as you’ve employed someone who falls into this category, you need to register your business as an employer with HMRC.
+You need to register your business as an employer with HM revenue as soon as you recruit someone.
 You can do this online.

-Independent contractors and freelancers you hire aren’t technically your employees and will need to take care of their own taxes.
-So there is no need to deduct taxes from their invoices, even if they do work for you regularly.
+Independent contractors and freelancers aren’t technically your employees.
+This means that they will need to take care of their taxes.
+So, there is no need to subtract taxes from their invoices.
+Even if they do work for you regularly.

 How does PAYE work?

-HMRC will provide you with a tax code that will tell you how much tax to deduct from staff wages.
-Before this happens, you must collect employee information.
+To help with PAYE, HMRC will provide you with a tax code.
+This will tell you how much tax to deduct from staff wages.
+To do so, you must collect employee information.
 You’ll need:

 You’ll also need information from their P45, including:

-- Total pay and tax paid to date
+- Total earned and tax paid to date.

 If HMRC doesn’t have enough information on a particular employee, they’ll issue an emergency tax code.
-You’ll be able to use this until they give further information and they can provide a more accurate tax code.
+You’ll be able to use this until they give further information to help provide a more accurate tax code.

-Once you have a PAYE tax code, you must make deductions and pay them over to HMRC.
+Once you have a PAYE tax code, you must make sure things such as national insurance contributions are deducted and paid to HMRC.
 There are several ways you can do this.
-The method you choose will determine how long before the deadline you should pay.
+The method you choose will determine how long the process will take.

-For example, if you pay online or via telephone banking, you can usually pay on the deadline day itself.
-However, if you pay by direct debit or BACs, then you should do this 3-5 days prior to the deadline.
+For example, if you pay online or via telephone banking, this can be completed immediately.
+However, direct debit or BACs should do carried out 3-5 days before the deadline.

-When you have the employee’s details, you will be able to determine how much you need to deduct from their wages.
-These deductions can vary depending on the individual.
+An employee’s details will determine how much you need to deduct from their wages.
+These adjustments can vary depending on the individual.
 The forms of deductions that can be made are as follows:

 - Student Loan repayments

 You must make payment to HMRC by the 22nd of the next tax month if you pay monthly.
-If you don’t pay monthly but quarterly, then you must pay after the end of the quarter on the 22nd.
+If you pay tax quarterly, you must settle the tax after the end of the quarter on the 22nd.
 So, for example, you would pay on 22nd July for the 6 April to 5 July quarter.

 PAYE on expenses and benefits

-Different tax and NICs procedures apply to expenses and benefits – such as company cars or medical insurance that you provide to your employees.
+Different tax and NIC procedures apply to expenses and benefits.
+These include company cars or medical insurance that you provide to your employees.

-You must give each of your employees a pay statement, or payslip, at or before the time that you pay them.
+You must give each of your employees a wage/pay statement, or payslip.
+This is given at or before the time of payment.